elysium-os/fabricate/docs/cli.rst

 -o OPTION, --option OPTION
     Specify the value of a *user defined* option (an option defined in the :ref:`configuration <config>`).

+.. _cli-flag-depdir:

+--depdir DEPENDENCY_DIR
+    Specify the directory of an already installed dependency.
+The format is dependecy=directory.

 .. _cli-subcommand-build:

 build